Are you looking for new and delicious vegan recipes as a complement to your triathlon training program?

 Now take the cooled quinoa, sprinkle with a fork and add the cilantro and lemon juice, then season with salt and pepper to taste.

 Now you are ready to assemble your Mexican burrito plate.
-Place a little of each item in a bowl and cover with plenty of fresh cilantro, chopped peanuts or cashews and some fresh chili.
-(For a little crunchier, serve it with tortilla chips or turn it into a real burrito by wrapping it all in an omelet).
+Scoop some of each item into a bowl and top with lots of fresh cilantro, chopped peanuts or cashews, and some fresh chili.
+(For a little extra crunch, serve it with tortilla chips or make it a real burrito by wrapping everything in a tortilla.)